-Tennessee’s highway bridges ranked fairly well at 16, and that may have hurt them in that they didn’t receive a lot from the Highway Trust Fund.
-That doesn’t give them any excuses for their poor performance in the other ranking criteria.
-There’s no excuse for not wearing seat belts, and a consistently high annual IIHS Death Rate landed Tennessee in the 9 spot.
+Tennessee’s highway bridges rank fairly well at 16, and that may have hurt them in that they didn’t receive a lot from the Highway Trust Fund.
+However, there is no excuse for their poor performance in the other ranking criteria.

 Best Ranking Factor: Highway Bridges Rated Obsolete or Deficient (4th)

 Worst Ranking Factor: Interstate Speeding Fatalities per Mile of Interstate (46th)

 Arizona landed in the bottom seven in three categories: Interstate Speeding Fatalities per Mile of Interstate, Highway Deaths per 1000 Highway Miles Driven, and Federal Funding.
 Evidently, some of the most up-to-date bridges do not mean better safety ratings overall.